Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Methods

-The interview protocol was designed to elicit perspectives on LLMs in qualitative research, with a focus on data collection and analysis processes, as they are more unique to qualitative research than other steps of the research process, which have been the focus of other work~\cite{kapania2024m}.
-For this study, data collection was defined as \textit{any part of the research process that contributes towards how researchers obtain data from participants.
-LLMs may play an active role in data collection, e.g. through creating recruitment materials for different formats.} Data analysis was defined as \textit{any part of the research process that relates to the analysis of gathered data.
-LLMs may play a role in data analysis, e.g. through applying qualitative codes.} We opened the interview with questions about the researcher's qualitative work, practices, and their general familiarity with large language models.
+The interview protocol was designed to elicit perspectives on LLMs in qualitative research, with a focus on the data collection and analysis processes.
+For this study, data collection was defined as \textit{any part of the research process that contributes towards how researchers obtain data from participants.} Data analysis was defined as \textit{any part of the research process that relates to the analysis of gathered data.} We opened the interview with questions about the researcher's qualitative work, practices, and their general familiarity with large language models.
 We then asked questions about data collection and analysis, asking the researcher if they have or could imagine using LLMs for any portion of these research processes.
-If they said they had used LLMs for that purpose, we asked them about their motivations, experiences, and ethical considerations.
-If they had not used LLMs before for that purpose, we asked them why, and whether they had major concerns with others using LLMs for these purposes.
-We concluded our interviews by discussing the participants' perceptions of LLMs in qualitative research, soliciting potential use cases and concerns for using LLMs in qualitative research.
-The full protocol is included in the Appendix.
+If they said they had used LLMs for that purpose, we asked them about their motivations for doing so, experiences of doing so, including perceptions of model performance, and ethical considerations during the process.
+If they had not used LLMs for the steps we outline, we asked them why they had not, and whether they had concerns with others using LLMs for these purposes.
+We concluded by discussing the participants' overall perceptions of LLMs in qualitative research, and soliciting both their perceived potential use cases as well as their concerns.
+Interviews lasted 42 minutes on average (min: 24, max: 59).
+The full interview protocol is included in the Appendix.